 Right after stepping off the ferry, head to the trailhead to Dorman Point.
-This quick hike, 2.4 kilometres in length, will provide you with wonderful views of Howe Sound.
+This quick hike, just over a mile in length, will provide you with wonderful views of Howe Sound.
 After browsing the shops, restaurants and galleries in Snug Cove, head up to Mount Gardner for a much more challenging trek.
-The 11-kilometre round-trip hike will take much of the day, the views are more than worth the effort.
+The 6.2 mile roundtrip hike will take much of the day, the views are more than worth the effort.
 Before you board the ferry home, you can reward yourself with a refreshing dip at one of Bowen Island's beautiful beaches.

 Shop for produce and pottery in Chilliwack

-In the Fraser Valley, under 90 minutes by car from Vancouver, Chilliwack is a hub of farming.
-More than 900 farms are spread out over an area of around 260 square kilometres, and you can visit many of them to sample the fruits of their labour.
-Plan out a Circle Farm Tour, and swing by a dozen farms and attractions for everything from fresh cheese and corn to salads sourced right from the fields.
+In the Fraser Valley, under 90 minutes by car from Vancouver, Chilliwack is an absolute hub of farming.
+More than 900 farms are spread out over an area of around 100 square miles, and you can visit many of them to sample the fruits of their labor.
+Plan out a Circle Farm Tour, and swing by a dozen farms and attractions for everything from fresh cheese to corn to salads sourced right from the fields.

-Chilliwack is also home to a sizeable community of artisans who create jewellery, woodwork, pottery, sculptures, and just about anything else you might imagine.
+Chilliwack is also home to a massive community of artisans who create jewelry, woodwork, pottery, sculptures, and just about anything else you might imagine.
 Don't leave without visiting the Greendale Pottery & Country Guest House.

 Spend a romantic day in Victoria